ossia/score-docs/docs/quick-start/non-linear-timelines.md

 In previous example, we used trigger points to add variation during the execution of time-lined contents (device's state recalling as well as automations) in the scenario.
 While trigger points bring flexibility in a timeline-based approach, things can be pushed a step further.

 You remember we noted in the [Saving and recalling devices state]({{ site.baseurl }}/quick-start/saving-and-recalling-devices-state.html "Saving and recalling devices state") page that *score* offers to connect dropped namespace selection to different preceding elements in the scenario.
 And *score* provides several ways to connect elements, one of them allowing to write and organize elements pretty much like you would do when designing a state machine.

-> To learn about the various connections features, please refer to the full [Reference manual]({{ site.baseurl }}/reference.html "*score* reference manual") to see how *score* engine works and the advanced authoring features it provides
+> To learn about the various connections features, please refer to the [in-depth topics]({{ site.baseurl }}/in-depth.html "in-depth topics") as well as the [reference manual]({{ site.baseurl }}/reference.html "*score* reference manual") to see how *score* engine works and the advanced authoring features it provides.

 In the scenario editor panel, you may create some elements by dragging a connection to a point in the timeline where you want to store a namespace state or start a process.
 This is where the `create widget` comes handy.